sethbeckett/usa-dataset-project/instructions/README.md

     *   Use the smaller data sets while you are developing the program, and test against larger data sets as your project nears completion
     *   Use the `wc` tool to see which data sets are the small ones
+    *   The data sets with `_reversed` names are identical to their corresponding `_combined` data sets save for one difference - they are created with `tac` instead of `cat`.
+This reversal of their contents should make no difference to your program.
+Use these data sets to ensure this is the case.

 ### Don't commit huge files to git!